minuscorp/swift-typed-throws/SE-XXX Typed throws.md

   * Move the replacement of `rethrows` in the standard library with typed throws into "Future Directions", because it is large enough that it needs a separate proposal.
   * Move the concurrency library changes for typed throws into "Future Directions", because it is large enough that it needs a separate proposal.
   * Add an extended example of replacing the need for `rethrows(unsafe)` with typed throws.
+  * Provide a more significant example of opaque thrown errors that makes use of `Either` internally.
 * Revision 2:
   * Add a short section on when to use typed throws
   * Add an Alternatives Considered section for other syntaxes